kelu124/echomods/Worklog.md

 #### 2018-08-12 A nice toshiba teardown

-* @todo get in touch wuith this teardown : http://electronicsplayground.blogspot.com/2018/02/toshiba-ultrasound-machine-teardown.html
+* @todo get in touch with this teardown : http://electronicsplayground.blogspot.com/2018/02/toshiba-ultrasound-machine-teardown.html

 #### 2018-08-14 128Msps and beyond